Professional Development Tools and Events for Donors and Grantmaking Organizations

 The Foundation Review is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards and those who work with them.
 With a combination of rigorous research and accessible writing, it can help you and your team put new ideas and good practices to work for more effective philanthropy.
 Learn more.

-LearnPhilanthropy began in 2010 to make it easier to explore philanthropy and find trusted information from the field.
-Later this year, LearnPhilanthropy will relaunch as an even more accessible marketplace of knowledge and tools designed to help you:
+LearnPhilanthropy was launched in 2010 to help make it easier to explore philanthropy and find trusted information from the field.
+It is an accessible online marketplace of knowledge and tools designed to help you:

 - Be more successful in your current role and your career path